wwpk246/ICT690libSys/Cataloging_Module.md

-**Created the directory for the cataloging html and php:** cd /var/www/html sudo mkdir cataloging
+**Created the directory for the cataloging html and php:**
+ -cd /var/www/html
+ -sudo mkdir cataloging

 **Set the user name for the catalog in apache:**